Learn How to Use Lambda Functions in Python Easily and Effectively

 df['age']=df['age'].apply(lambda x: x+3)

 Now, let’s see how many of these people are above the age of 18.
 We can do this using the filter() function.
-The filter() function takes a lambda function and a Pandas series and applies the lambda function on the series and filters the data.
+The filter() function takes a lambda function and a Pandas series and applies the lambda function on the series, and filters the data, and a new list is returned, which contains all the items returned by that lambda function for each item.

 This returns a sequence of True and False, which we use for filtering the data.
 Therefore, the input size of the map() function is always greater than the output size.